Faculty

 I work on topics in Greek ethics, political theory, psychology and related issues in epistemology and metaphysics.
 I’m currently working on a project about the relations between knowledge and action in Plato.

-I have been at Stanford University since 1974.
 My main research interests are in the philosophy of action, where this includes issues about social agency and about practical rationality.

 I’m interested in issues at the intersection of philosophy of mind, neuroscience, and cognitive science.
 Can we get a naturalistic theory of representation that works for neuroscience?